Y-Less/roman-numerals/README.md

 }
 ```

-Note that there's no Roman numeral for zero, use `nulla` or `0rN` instead.
+Note that there's no Roman numeral for zero, use `nulla` or `0rN` instead.  `ROMAN_LITERALS` includes the defines to make the numbers work (since there are several thousand of them).
+Without this you can't use the literals.

 ## Numbers